ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 For site owners handling multiple reviews:

 1. Access the 'site reviews' page via:
-    - The link in the review email
+    - The link in the review email.
     - The gear icon on the site home page:
         1. Select **Site settings**.
         1. Select **Site reviews**.